-We have assessed how the quality and timeliness of the administration services, including the core financial transaction processing, provided to the Firm's policyholders compare to other sufficiently similar employer pension arrangements.
+We have assessed how the quality and timeliness of the administration services, including the core financial transaction processing, provided to the Firms policyholders compare to other sufficiently similar employer pension arrangements.

-This assessment identified that the administration services provided to the Firm's policyholders over 2021 were at the top end, relative to the comparator group.
+This assessment identified that the administration services provided to the Firm's policyholders over 2022 were above average relative to the comparator group.